BnMcGn/snakes/README.md

 It returns both the integer value that you would expect, plus the fractional portion of the number as the second value.
 In normal operation that second value will be discarded.
 To access it, something like multiple-value-bind, multiple-value-list or nth-value is needed.

-Pygen generators are multiple-values capable.
+Snakes generators are multiple-values capable.
 If yield is called with multiple parameters, it will by default emit them as separate values.
-This behavior can be modified with the `*pygen-multi-mode*` variable.
+This behavior can be modified with the `*snakes-multi-mode*` variable.
 Its default setting is :values.
 Set it to :list during generator *creation* for more python-like behavior in generators like izip, permutations, and combinations.

     > (generator->list (combinations '(1 2 3) 2))
     (1 1 2)
     (2 3 3)
-    > (generator->list (let ((*pygen-multi-mode* :list))
+    > (generator->list (let ((*snakes-multi-mode* :list))
                          (combinations '(1 2 3) 2)))
     ((1 2) (1 3) (2 3))

 Yield as a function
 -------------------

-In pygen, yield is a locally defined function, not a keyword.
+In snakes, yield is a locally defined function, not a keyword.
 It can only be called from within a with-yield or defgenerator block.
 Unlike the python version, it can be called from functions defined with the block, even when those functions are stacked a few layers deep in recursion.
 For an example see the definition of products, permutations, combinations or combinations-with-replacement in the itertools.lisp file.

 Generators are functions
 ------------------------

-Pygen generators don't have a "next" method.
+Snakes generators don't have a "next" method.
 They are directly funcallable; that is to say, they are the "next" method.

 Other generator creation issues